ArchipelagoMW/Archipelago-Z3Client/README.md

 2. If prompted, select your base ROM file for LttP.
 3. A patched ROM is created automatically in the same location as the patch file.
 4. Your emulator is launched automatically, and the ROM file is loaded.
-5. Run the appropriate LUA file, called `Connector.lua`, which is available on the [releases](https://github.com/ArchipelagoMW/Z3Client/releases) page.
+5. Run the appropriate LUA file, called `sniConnector.lua`, which is available on the [releases](https://github.com/ArchipelagoMW/Z3Client/releases) page.
 6. Observe the client will automatically find and select your device.
 7. Enter the address of the Archipelago server into the *Server* box on the client, and press Enter.